hematy61/learning/learningMatrial/python-tutorial/20-iterables.md

     print(element)
 ```

 In this example, `my_list` is an iterable, and the loop iterates over each element in the list and prints it to the console.

-Examples of iterables in Python include lists, tuples, sets, and dictionaries.
 Strings are also iterables, and iterating over a string will return each character in the string.

 It's worth noting that not all Python objects are iterable.
 For example, integers, floats, and booleans are not iterable.
 However, you can iterate over a range of numbers using the `range()` function, like this: